 It is easier to identify the revenue adjustment that ties to the transfer if the E-500 adjustment number corresponds to the E-900 transfer number.
-In this example, an E-504 is used with the E-904.
+In this example, an E-500 is used with the E-900.

-In this example, the receiving agency does not receive a General Fund appropriation and will fund the transfer decision unit with court assessments revenue.
-Therefore, the receiving agency will need to correct the funding source for the transfer with the E-504 decision unit shown above.
+In the example on the following page, the receiving agency does not have General Fund Appropriations and will fund the transfer decision unit with Regulatory Assessments.
+Therefore, the receiving agency will need to correct the funding source for the transfer with the E-500 decision unit shown on the next page.